michael-kricheldorf/flare-forecast.github.io-wiki/FLARE-OpenWhisk-setup-on-Jetstream2.md

 vi mycluster.yaml
 ```

-The mycluster.yaml file comes with pre-set credentials that are insecure. *You must delete the default auth entries for whisk.system and guest, and add your own auth key!
-Replace xxxx...:zzz... with your own auth key*
+The mycluster.yaml file comes with pre-set credentials that are insecure.
+Because of that, *you must delete the default auth entries for whisk.system and guest, and add your own auth key!*

+This assumes that you can generate a key for your deployment and replace xxxx...:zzz... with your own auth key

 Here you can also change resource limits (e.g. max 2GB memory and 120-minute timeout in this case)